rauschma/markcheck/doc/manual/reference.md

   * `applyOuter="id"`: applies an applicable line mod once per file.
 Only the value of the “root” snippet (where line assembly started) is used.
   * `ignoreLines="1, 3-5, 7"`: omits lines.
 A range includes start and end – i.e.: `1-3` is equivalent to `1,2,3`.
   * `searchAndReplace="/[a-z]/-/i"`
-* Other ways of “running” snippets:
+* Additional checks:
+  * `containedIn="filePath"`:
-  * `containedIn="filePath"`: `filePath` is either absolute or relative to the Markdown file.
+    * `filePath` is either absolute or relative to the Markdown file.
+    * The outer LineMods are not applied.
 * Writing and referring to files:
   * `write`
   * `writeAndRun`